-California’s devastating wildfire season may get a lot worse this weekend
+California’s devastating wildfire season may get even worse this weekend

 One fire weather index used to gauge the risk level is called the energy release component (ERC), which is a measure of how hot a fire will burn once the moisture content of both living and dead vegetation is taken into account.

 The ERC increases as fuels dry out through the season.
-Much of Northern California now shows near-or-record high ERC levels, indicating the potential for fires to spread quickly and burn ferociously, especially given strong and gusty winds.
+Much of Northern California now shows near- or record high ERC levels, indicating the potential for fires to spread quickly and burn ferociously, especially given strong and gusty winds.

 “It’s very clear that it is going to be critically dry across the entire Bay Area starting Sunday evening,” Gass said.
-“We’re expecting relative humidity into the teens to reach all the way to the coast which is pretty uncommon.”
+“We’re expecting relative humidity into the teens to reach all the way to the coast, which is pretty uncommon.”

-With the offshore flow, any moisture from coastal air will be blown out to the Pacific.
+With the offshore flow, any moisture from coastal air will be blown out to the Pacific Ocean.

-Given the dry conditions and wind threat, Pacific Gas & Electric is planning preemptive power shut-offs in the Bay Area and other parts of northern California to reduce the chances that its power lines will cause a fire.
+The PG&E shut-offs will affect much of the state.
 The utility company’s equipment has been blamed for several destructive fires in California in recent years, including the deadliest blaze on record in the state, which was the Camp Fire in 2018.

-The Weather Service has hoisted a high wind watch for Sunday through Monday, and a fire weather watch that extends into Tuesday.
+The Weather Service has hoisted a wind advisory for the Bay Area for Sunday through Monday for winds up to 50 mph in valleys.
 Winds could gust as high as 70 mph in hilly terrain, with downed trees and power lines expected even in urban areas around San Francisco Bay, the Weather Service said.

-“Wind damage will be likely for any fire weakened trees,” the Weather Service stated in a forecast discussion.
-“Downed trees, branches and power lines will be a high possibility … Make plans now for possible power outages whether they are planned or unplanned.”
+Other parts of the state are under high wind watches for even stronger winds, including parts of the Los Angeles metro area, where land-to-sea winds, known there as Santa Ana winds, are expected to be fierce from Sunday into Tuesday.

-In its comparison with previous destructive fires, the Weather Service brought up the Camp Fire, which destroyed much of the town of Paradise, Calif. killing more than 80 people.
+In its comparison with previous destructive fires, the Weather Service San Francisco office brought up the Camp Fire, which destroyed much of the town of Paradise, Calif., killing more than 80 people.

 “The air mass appears to be much drier with humidity values forecast to plummet into the single digits and teens.
-There will be no marine layer so even the valleys will be bone dry,” forecasters wrote.
-“And as has been noted throughout the week this will all occur on top of record dry fuels.
-So yes it has similarities to the 2018 Camp Fire as well.”
+There will be no marine layer, so even the valleys will be bone dry,” forecasters wrote.
+“And as has been noted throughout the week, this will all occur on top of record dry fuels.
+So, yes, it has similarities to the 2018 Camp Fire as well.”

+In a news update, Cal Fire, the state firefighting agency, called the forecast winds during the upcoming weather pattern “the strongest event this year.”

+With power outages an issue, Weather Service to use NOAA Weather Radio

-Typically, California’s most destructive blazes occur in the fall, when bone dry conditions overlap with weather patterns that produce strong land-to-sea winds.
-This year, officials may be battling an element of fire warning fatigue given that the state has had its worst fire season on record, with 4.1 million acres burned, 31 killed, and at least 9,200 structures lost.
+Typically California’s most destructive blazes occur in the fall, when bone dry conditions overlap with weather patterns that produce strong land-to-sea winds.
+This year, officials may be battling an element of fire-warning fatigue, given that the state has had its worst fire season on record, with 4.1 million acres burned, 31 people killed and at least 9,200 structures lost.

 Scientific studies also show that by increasing air temperatures and drying out soils and vegetation, climate change increases the frequency and severity of days with extreme fire risk.
-This is true in the West, but also in other parts of the globe, according to a recent review of the scientific literature on this topic.
+This is true in the West, but also in other parts of the world, according to a recent review of the scientific literature on this topic.

-Land management practices along with the building of homes closer to forested areas that are susceptible to fires is another significant factor driving wildfire trends in the West, but it doesn’t explain the major uptick in large fires in recent years.
+Land management practices, along with the building of homes closer to forested areas that are susceptible to fires, are other significant factors driving wildfire trends in the West, but they don’t explain the major uptick in large fires in recent years.

 One recent study found that climate change has doubled the days during the fall with extreme wildfire conditions in parts of California since the 1980s.